reshmabidikar/slate/source/includes/_payment.md

 If successful, returns a status code of 200 and a `Payment` object.

+**Note:** The `effectiveDate` of the last payment attempt in `SCHEDULED` state corresponds to the next scheduled payment retry date and can be used as such.

 ### Retrieve a payment [using paymentExternalKey]

 Retrieves a Payment object based on its external key given as a query parameter.